rust-lang/reference/src/destructors.md

 ```

 r[destructors.scope.lifetime-extension.sub-expressions]
+A *place base context* is an expression context that is one of the following:

-If a [borrow], [dereference][dereference expression], [field][field expression], or [tuple indexing expression] has an extended temporary scope, then so does its operand.
-If an [indexing expression] has an extended temporary scope, then the indexed expression also has an extended temporary scope.
+- The operand of a [dereference][dereference expression], [field][field expression], or [tuple indexing expression].
+- The indexed expression of an [indexing expression].
+- The operand of a [borrow expression] in a place base context.

+The *projected expression* of an expression in a place base context is its closest ancestor that is not in a place base context.

+The temporary scope of an expression in a place base context is defined to be the temporary scope of its projected expression.

 ```rust
 # use core::sync::atomic::{AtomicU64, Ordering::Relaxed};